-FIG. 4: (color online) Dependence of the second moment σ of probability distribution w_n on time t for different strengths of nonlinearity $\beta = 1, 0.1, 0.03, 0$ at W = 4 (curves from top to bottom at $\log{10} t = 4.5$, respectively).
+FIG. 4 (color online).
+Dependence of the second moment σ of probability distribution w_n on time t for different strengths of nonlinearity $\beta = 1, 0.1, 0.03, 0$ at W = 4 (curves from top to bottom at $\log{10} t = 4.5$, respectively).
 Data are shown for one particular disorder realization.

-FIG. 5: (color online) Probability distribution w_n over lattice sites n for the same disorder realization as in Fig. 4, for W =4, $t = 10^8$ and for different nonlinearities $\beta = 1, 0.1, 0.03, 0$ (from top to bottom; for clarity 3 bottom curves have additional vertical shifts -10, -20 and -30 compared to the top one).
+FIG. 5 (color online).
+Probability distribution w_n over lattice sites n for the same disorder realization as in Fig. 4, for W = 4, $t = 10^8$ and for different nonlinearities $\beta = 1, 0.1, 0.03, 0$ (from top to bottom; for clarity 3 bottom curves have additional vertical shifts -10, -20, and -30 compared to the top one).

-The obtained results show close similarities between the DANSE model and the nonlinear kicked rotator studied in [17].
+The obtained results show close similarities between the DANSE model and the nonlinear kicked rotator studied in [18].
 In both cases for $\beta > \beta_c$ a subdiffusive spreading over the lattice continues up to enormously long times.
 In both models the probability distribution has a chapeau with approximately homogeneous probability distribution.
 Outside of the chapeau the probability drops exponentially.
 The width of the chapeau grows in a subdiffusive way and the exponent α of this growth is approximately the same for both models.
 The question about the exact value of the exponent remains open.
-It is possible that at W = 4 the localization length is relatively short and there are deviations from the theoretical value $\alpha = 0.4$ given in [17].
-Longer computations with a better statistical averaging are needed to determine the exact value of α ; the latter may also depend on the parameters β and W. In particular, slower diffusion might be due to inhomogeneities of the effective mode-to-mode hopping rates, which are more pronounced for smaller localization lengths, i.e. for larger disorder W. At the same time the obtained numerical data clearly show the existence of unlimited spreading over the lattice for $\beta > \beta_c$.
-Indeed, for the data of Fig. 1 at W = 2 the nonlinear frequency shift $\delta \omega \approx \beta w_n \approx \beta / \sqrt{\sigma(t{max})} \approx 0.006$ is much smaller than the typical level spacing between localized states $\delta \nu \approx B/l \approx 0.25$.
+It is possible that at W = 4 the localization length is relatively short and there are deviations from the theoretical value $\alpha = 0.4$ given in [18].
+Longer computations with a better statistical averaging are needed to determine the exact value of α ; the latter may also depend on the parameters β and W. In particular, slower diffusion might be due to inhomogeneities of the effective mode-to-mode hopping rates, which are more pronounced for smaller localization lengths, i.e., for larger disorder W. At the same time the obtained numerical data clearly show the existence of unlimited spreading over the lattice for $\beta > \beta_c$.
+Indeed, for the data of Fig. 1 at W = 2 the nonlinear frequency shift $\delta \omega \approx \beta w_n \approx$ $\beta/\sqrt{\sigma(t{\rm max})} \approx 0.006$ is much smaller than the typical level spacing between localized states $\delta \nu \approx B/l \approx 0.25$.
 The same is true for W = 4.
 This means that in simulations we have reached the time scales with apparently asymptotic behavior.

 In conclusion, we have demonstrated that in a onedimensional nonlinear disordered lattice the Anderson localization is destroyed and the field spreads subdiffusively far beyond the linear localization range.
 This effect appears to have a threshold in the nonlinearity coefficient, although the transition might be not perfect, as even for small nonlinearities an extremely slow spreading of the field due to Arnold diffusion mechanism is not excluded.
-It appears also promising to look for other manifestations of nonlinearity-induced destruction of localization, e.g. in the scattering problem [23].
+It appears also promising to look for other manifestations of nonlinearity-induced destruction of localization, e.g., in the scattering problem [21].
+The delocalization induced by nonlinearity can be tested experimentally with BEC in a random potential [2], kicked BEC with dynamical localization [9-11] and waves in disordered photonic lattices [5.6].

-We thank S.Aubry and S. Flach for useful discussions.
+We thank S. Aubry and S. Flach for useful discussions.